 Pear: This unique shape also features an elongated design that flatters the finger and can create the appearance of a larger carat weight.
 It’s traditionally worn pointing away from your hand when featured in an engagement ring, although some choose to wear it pointing toward the hand.
 No matter how you choose to wear it, it will lend length throughout your finger.
 Pear-shaped diamonds and diamond simulants are modern, which is why the shape is commonly paired with modern settings to match.
 Halo engagement rings look luminous with a unique shape like Pear.

 Finding Your Perfect Engagement Ring Style

 Now that you know each of the different engagement ring types and stone shapes, you can begin your search for the perfect ring.
-Start off by selecting the type of metal band by browsing through our collections of platinum, white gold, yellow gold, or rose gold engagement rings.
+Start off by selecting the type of metal band by browsing through our collections of platinum engagement rings, white gold engagement rings, yellow gold engagement rings, or rose gold engagement rings.
 The type you choose should embody your style—whether it’s simple or striking, glam or dainty.
 Your ring will be your most prized possession and so it should mean the world to you.

 Your search for the perfect one is part of the fun and shouldn’t be done in a rush.
 Take your time searching around so when you land on the right one, you won’t have any doubts.
 The best time to buy an engagement ring varies for each individual, so choose the type of engagement ring that you can see yourself in years from now, and that will remind you of all the special memories you and your partner have and will make.